telerik/fiddler-everywhere-docs/user-guide/settings/themes.md

 The **Themes** menu contains a set of UI themes, which you can apply to the Fiddler Everywhere application.

-by default, Fiddler Everywhere renders its Light theme.
+by default, Fiddler Everywhere renders its **Default Light** theme.
 To change it, select a new theme from the menu, and click **Save**.

 The available themes are:

+- Auto (changes the appearance based on your operating system theme)
-- (Default) Light
+- Default Light
 - Light Blue
-- Dark
+- Default Dark
 - Dark Blue

 ![Theme settings](../../images/settings/settings-themes.png)